 Burroughs offers many Advanced Placement courses as well as many other high-level courses throughout our curriculum.
 We offer AP courses in languages, math and science but do not offer AP courses in English or history.
 Our reasoning is clear cut.
 The AP curriculum, by design, is exceedingly structured and test-driven.
 That works perfectly well for our math department where our goals for calculus parallel those of the AP curriculum.
 But in the case of English, for example, the goals of the AP course are too prescriptive for our teachers who emphasize classroom discussion and challenging writing assignments.
 It is important to note that a student does not need to be enrolled in an AP course to take an AP test.
 Many of our students do just that and score as well, or better, than students who have had the prescribed curriculum.

 College Preparation v.
 College Selection

 Our primary goal is superb preparation for college, not a preoccupation with “getting into” a particular college.
 We want our students to learn to love learning and not see Burroughs as one step on the ladder.
 Starting college admissions too early can throw things out of perspective.
-Our formal college counseling program begins in January of the junior year.
+Our formal college counseling program begins in November of the junior year.
 That said, there is some planning needed before junior year regarding course selection and testing to position students correctly for their college search.
-Our college counseling office has strategic meetings, information sessions and communications to inform our faculty and our students and parents at just the right time—in plenty of time—to make such plans.
+Our college counseling office has strategic meetings, information sessions and communications to inform our faculty and our students and parents and guardians at just the right time—in plenty of time—to make such plans.
 A look at the history of college placement at Burroughs suggests that our approach has served our students well.